Sunburst quantum Ising model under interaction quench: entanglement and role of initial state coherence: Model

 where $ H_I, H_q $ are Hamiltonian of transverse field Ising ring, isolated qubits respectively and $ V_{Iq} $ is the interaction term. $ \unity_{q(I)} $ is the identity operator in the space of qubits (Ising ring).
 The individual terms are defined as,

-where $L$ is the number of lattice points in Ising ring and $\sigma_i^{x(z)}$ denotes Pauli matrices on the $i$th site.
-Note that both the subsystems are integrable.
-Due to ring topology of Ising, $\sigma_{L+1}^x=\sigma_1^x$. $ J $ is hopping strength which we choose as unity, $h$ is the strength of the transverse field.
-The spin chain is externally coupled with $n$ number of isolated qubits for which the Hamiltonian is $ H_q $ and $\Sigma_i$ denotes the Pauli matrix corresponding to $i$th qubit.
-The energy gap between the two lowest eigenstates for the isolated qubits is denoted by $\delta$. $ \kappa $ is the strength of homogeneous interaction between qubit and Ising spin and $b$ represents the distance between consecutive isolated qubits.
-For the case $ L = nb $, the complete Hamiltonian is translation invariant with unit cell containing $ b $ Ising spin and one isolated qubit.
+where $L$ is the number of lattice points in the Ising ring and $\sigma_i^{x(z)}$ denotes Pauli matrices on the $i$th site.
+Note that both subsystems are integrable.
+Due to the ring topology of Ising, $\sigma_{L+1}^x=\sigma_1^x$. $ J $ is hopping strength which we choose as unity unless stated otherwise, and $h$ is the strength of the transverse field.
+The spin chain is coupled with $n$ number of isolated qubits for which the Hamiltonian is $ H_q $ and $\Sigma_i$ denotes the Pauli matrix corresponding to $i$th qubit.
+The energy gap between the two lowest eigenstates for the isolated qubits is denoted by $\delta$. $ \kappa $ is the strength of homogeneous interaction between a qubit and Ising spin {while} $b$ represents the distance between consecutive isolated qubits.
+For the case $ L = nb $, the complete Hamiltonian is translation invariant with a unit cell containing $ b $ Ising spins and one isolated qubit.
 For all the other cases, this symmetry is broken.

-In addition to translation symmetry, the model has spin flip symmetry i.e. the Hamiltonian remains invariant when spin is flipped along $x$ and $y$ direction while keeping spin in $z$ direction unchanged.
+In addition to translation symmetry, the model has spin-flip symmetry, i.e. the Hamiltonian remains invariant when spin is flipped along $x$ and $y$ direction while keeping spin in $z$ direction unchanged.
 The symmetry operator is given by,

 which commutes with the Hamiltonian in Eq. \ref{eq:model_H} and satisfies $ P^2 = I $.
-Therefore, Hamiltonian has disjoint spectrum corresponding to $ P = \pm 1 $ sector.
-For integrable to chaotic transition, spectral distribution is studied for a fixed symmetry sector.
-In absence of interaction term, the time evolution operator corresponding to this bipartite Hamiltonian is
+Therefore, Hamiltonian has a disjoint spectrum corresponding to $ P = \pm 1 $.
+For integrable to chaotic transition, spectral distribution is studied for a fixed symmetry sector, {$P=+1$}.

-which will not generate any entanglement for the product state in the space of $ \mathcal{H}_I \otimes \mathcal{H}_q $.
-In presence of entangling interaction, this simple form of time evolution operator no longer holds.
+{To show the generality of results obtained in subsequent sections, we also study a version of the sunburst {quantum Ising }model where we replace transverse field Ising ring by disordered $ XXZ $ spin chain and refer to it as the sunburst quantum $XXZ$ model.
+The subsystem Hamiltonian is,

+where $ W_i $ is an uniform random number distributed between $ [-D, D] $ with $ D $ as disorder strength.
+The Hamiltonian shows a transition from ergodic to a many-body localized (MBL) phase as the strength of the disorder is increased with the transition point at $ D\approx 3.6 $ \cite{PalHus2010, LuiLafFab2015, SerPapAba2015, BerLak2016}.} Notice that the MBL phase presents a situation where the nearest neighbor spacings are Poisson distributed like the transverse Ising chain despite the lack of integrability in the traditional sense.
+Coupling this with isolated qubits through identical interaction terms, as given in Eq. \ref{eq:subsystems}, presents another example where two subsystems showing Poisson distributed spacing behavior, when coupled, lead to the Wigner-Dyson spacings, as shown in Fig. \ref{fig:r_tilde_avg}.